Jihun999/Style-Editor/README.md

 ```

 ### Run examples
-* Our method is designed to change textures of existing objects.
+* Our method is designed to change style of existing objects by using text description.
 It is not designed for adding new objects or significantly deviating from the original spatial layout.
 * Training **TEXTOC** multiple times with the same inputs can lead to slightly different results.

 The required GPU memory depends on the input image size.